avivamar/palm/src/content/privacy.md

 - Data portability

 ### How to Exercise Your Rights
-To exercise these rights, please contact us at [privacy@nebula.com](mailto:privacy@nebula.com).
+To exercise these rights, please contact us at [privacy@thepalmistry.life](mailto:privacy@thepalmistry.life).
 We will respond to your request within the timeframe required by applicable law.

 ### EEA Users - Additional Rights
 If you are located in the EEA, you have additional rights under GDPR: